-We have audited the accompanying statement of net assets available for benefits of the L.B.
-Foster Company 401(k) and Profit Sharing Plan (the Plan) as of December 31, 2018, and the related statement of changes in net assets available for benefits for the year then ended, and the related notes (collectively referred to as the "financial statements").
-In our opinion, the financial statements present fairly, in all material respects, the net assets available for benefits of the Plan as of December 31, 2018, and the changes in net assets available for benefits for the year then ended, in conformity with accounting principles generally accepted in the United States of America.
+We have audited the accompanying statements of net assets available for benefits of the L.B.
+Foster Company 401(k) and Profit Sharing Plan (the Plan) as of December 31, 2019 and 2018, and the related statement of changes in net assets available for benefits for the year ended December 31, 2019, and the related notes (collectively referred to as the "financial statements").
+In our opinion, the financial statements present fairly, in all material respects, the net assets available for benefits of the Plan as of December 31, 2019 and 2018, and the changes in net assets available for benefits for the year ended December 31, 2019, in conformity with accounting principles generally accepted in the United States of America.